gdm85/tenku/docker/gitian-host/README.md

 Preamble
 --------

-It is **necessary** that before you using these scripts you read them and understand what they do.
+It is **necessary** to read the provided scripts and understand what they do before starting to use them.
-Why?
-Because your goal is to create a gitian build (deterministic) that has not been tampered with, thus trust shall be correctly attributed during your process.
+The reason is that aiming at the goal of creating a Gitian build (deterministic) also means that your build is untampered, thus trust shall be correctly attributed during the process.

 For example, in this repository I provide the [Debian Archive keyring](../keyrings/debian-archive-keyring.gpg) that is used for the original debootstrap, however you **must** verify its authenticity and that it is exactly [as provided officially by Debian](https://packages.debian.org/wheezy/all/debian-archive-keyring/download) in order to continue using a trusted chain of systems.

 See also: